cleverage/dashboard-a11y/README.md

 Launch the W3C and aXe tools on a list of URLs contained in a JSON file.

 What's aXe and W3C ?
-* aXe : automated tool that can find accessibility defects of Web documents.
+* aXe : automated tool that can find some accessibility defects of Web documents.
-* W3C : automated tool that helps check the validity of Web documents.
+* w3c : automated tool that check the mark-up (HTML) validation of Web documents.

-Warning: even the best automated accessibility testing tools will only test one-third of all accessibility tests.
+Warning: even the best automated accessibility testing tools will only test at the most one-third of all possible accessibility issues.
 In other words, theses tools are not magic.
 They are useful but they have to be completed by a human evaluation.

 **Demo:** [http://cleverage.github.io/dashboard-a11y](http://cleverage.github.io/dashboard-a11y)